jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 For example, in JavaScript 5 is a number. `+` is an operator, which is like a built-in function that can be applied to its operands.
 Both are primitives.
 A construct called a *binary expression* has the syntactic form *operand operator operand*, so you can see that `5 + 5` is a syntactically valid statement in JavaScript.
 However, `5 5 +` is invalid.
 Entering invalid syntax into a program always causes an error that halts the program, and it is the most common type of error for beginning programmers.

 Producing an error that halts the program is known as "throwing an error."
-With some languages it's called "raising an error."

 Static semantics defines which syntactically well-formed statements have a meaning in the language.
 For example, `"hello"` is another primitive, as is the operator `*`. `"hello" * 5` is a syntactically valid statement, because it follows the form operand operator operand, but it is static-semantically invalid because `"hello" * 5` does not produce a valid meaning in the language.
 In JavaScript, the interpreter signals to you that the statement is invalid by producing the value `NaN`, which stands for "Not a Number."
 In other languages, the interpreter will throw an error.